TheNexusAvenger/Nexus-LU-Launcher/README.md

    done by selecting "Send To" > "Compressed (zipped) folder" on the folder containing the patch files.
 3. A valid `patch.json` file exists in the top level of the archive.
-4. If a `boot.cfg` is included, make sure the server name and addess are correct.
+4. If a `boot.cfg` is included, make sure the server name and address are correct.

 ### File Structure
 When using "Send To" > "Compressed (zipped) folder" on a folder, it will make